playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 ### Omni Lights

 Omni lights are light sources that emit light in all directions.
-An examples of this type of light source is a candle and other examples can be seen in the [table](#use-cases) below.
+An example of this type of light source is a candle and other examples can be seen in the [table](#use-cases) below.

 When unselected, a omni light is represented by the following icon in the Editor's 3D view: